Chocolive24/Chocolive24.github.io/src/content/blog/rollback_game_post.md

 VIDEO:

 There's absolutely no latency, and the game feels like it's playing in real time.
 This is the proof in the pudding that rollback is a powerful technique for simulating online games with a true game feel.
 However, as we've seen, it's also a fairly costly technique in terms of computation and effort to implement.
-The different game systems need to be clearly separated, the input protocol needs to be very robust to anticipate worst-case scenarios, and the overall code architecture needs to be impeccable to ensure that the rollback works properly.
+The different game systems need to be clearly separated, the input protocol needs to be very robust to anticipate worst-case scenarios, and the overall code architecture needs to be impeccable to ensure that the rollback works properly.<br>
 To successfully implement rollback in your game, you need to have built your code architecture with rollback in mind.
 It's far too complicated to add rollback after months of development on a game with no prerequisites.
-That's why you need to think long and hard about which technique to use to ensure the integrity of your game's simulation before you start developing your online game.
+That's why you need to think long and hard about which technique to use to ensure the integrity of your game's simulation before you start developing your online game. <br>
 Rollback is not the best technique to use in every game.
 Games that don't have a true game feel have no interest in using rollback; it's better to use input delay or other techniques.

 The implementation I've shown you is very naive and could obviously be optimized and improved.
 Unfortunately, I haven't had the time to go into it in depth yet.

 Thank you for taking the time to read this post, I hope I've made myself clear and that it has widened your field of vision on the subject of rollback implementation in a game.

 Here's the link to the github repo if you're interested: https://github.com/Chocolive24/rollback_game